splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       :width: 50%
       :alt: Weeknights shift in web service primary schedule.

-Using the :guilabel:`Schedule Preview`, Skyler notices that because of the way the responders are ordered in the shifts, some responders have a weeknights shift that immediately follows their business-hours shift.
+Using the :guilabel:`Schedule Preview`, shown in the following image, Skyler notices that because of the way the responders are ordered in the shifts, some responders have a weeknights shift that immediately follows their business-hours shift.
 The order of shifts that Skyler sees is shown in the following image.

 .. image:: /_images/incident-intelligence/use-cases/Back-To-Back-Shifts.png
       :width: 99%
       :alt: Schedule Preview with back-to-back responder shifts.

 Skyler reorders the responders so that the responders have a week off between their business-hours shift and their weeknights shift.
-Skyler then uses the :guilabel:`Schedule Preview` to confirm that the responders are ordered appropriately.
+Skyler then uses the :guilabel:`Schedule Preview`, shown in the following image, to confirm that the responders are ordered appropriately.

 .. image:: /_images/incident-intelligence/use-cases/Reordered-Responders.png
       :width: 99%